mykle1/MMM-Cocktails/README.md

 # MMM-Cocktails
-A MagicMirror module that teaches you how to make mixed drinks.
+A MagicMirror module that teaches you how to make all kinds of mixed drinks.

 ## Example